andynzeka-organization/eks-aws-terraform-platform/README.md

 ## Troubleshooting

 - Helm release timeouts: ensure the cluster API is reachable and your kubeconfig is updated.
-The Prometheus module defaults to `ClusterIP` and disables persistence by default to avoid PVC Pending issues.
+For Prometheus, persistence is disabled and Alertmanager is off by default to avoid PVC Pending on clusters without a default StorageClass.
 - Subnet math: subnets are derived as `/20` by default; adjust the `cidrsubnet` logic in the root `main.tf` if you need different sizes.
 - Resource address changes: if you rename resources inside modules, use `terraform state mv` to keep state aligned and avoid deletion ordering issues.

+## Recent Changes (How‑To recap)
+- Shared ALB Ingress added for Grafana and Prometheus.
+Use `terraform output monitoring_ingress_hostname` and open `http://<ALB-DNS>/grafana` or `/prometheus`.
+- Grafana and Prometheus use `ClusterIP`; Argo CD remains `LoadBalancer` by default.
+- Prometheus: `server.prefixURL` set, Alertmanager disabled; persistence forced off.
+Enable storage to re‑enable Alertmanager safely.
+- Worker node Name tags applied via launch template; override with EKS module var `node_name_tag`.